bbc/kandl-style-guide/html.md

 * Don't miss out heading levels.
 Use classes if you want to change the visual appearance of some headings.
-* Mark up row and column headers in data tables with <th>
+* Mark up row and column headers in data tables with &lt;th&gt;
 * Clickable elements that refresh the page should be coded as links.
 Elements that update content within a page should be coded as buttons.